 It costs more to deliver services in rural areas.

-The way that the Local Government Finance Settlement has been calculated has resulted in rural areas being significantly underfunded when compared to urban areas for a number of years.
+Under successive governments,the way that the Local Government Finance Settlement has been calculated has resulted in rural areas being significantly underfunded when compared to urban areas for decades.

 We want fairer funding for rural areas.